-The purpose of this Secondary Plan is to further articulate policies to guide the evolution of development in the Bernard KDA Secondary Plan area as shown on Schedule A10 (Secondary Plan Areas) to the Official Plan.
-The policies in this Secondary Plan supplement, not replace, the policies of the Part 1 Plan.
+The purpose of this Secondary Plan is to further articulate policies to guide the evolution of development in the Yonge and Bernard KDA Secondary Plan area as shown on Schedule A10 (Secondary Plan Areas) to the Official Plan.
+The policies in this Secondary Plan are intended to supplement, not replace, the policies of the Part 1 Plan.
 To accurately understand and interpret all of the policies in this Secondary Plan, they must be read in conjunction with the Part 1 Plan.